Pastor John Pharis

 In February of 2019 the congregation purchased a large and historic church campus just blocks from the middle school auditorium on Wappoo Road.
 With property of their own, in the vibrant West Ashley area, the church is positioned for some of the greatest growth and community impact to date.

 Pastor John recently retired from the profession of architecture and now leads the church full time with a very capable ministry, pastoral and leadership team.
-His wife Angela, along with their entire family, serve in the ministry of the church, dedicated to the city and region they call home.
+His wife Angela, along with their entire family, serve in the ministry of the church.
+They are dedicated to serving the city and region they call home.